Sangu7680/Spam_Message_Classifier/README.md

 `pip install -r requirements.txt`

-3)Replace(__"C:/Users/sanga/Downloads/hacker3.jpg"__) image path mentioned in spamdetector.py file to where your __imagebg.jpg__ is locating to show that image as background in streamlit app
+3)Replace(__"C:/Users/sanga/Downloads/hacker3.jpg"__) image path mentioned in spamdetector.py file to where your __imagebg.jpg__ is locating to show that image as background in streamlit app By going to the spamdetector.py file.

 4)Run the Streamlit App In your Terminal